codexmahi/Mahima.read/README.md

 ### 🧠 Quote I Love

-> “Code is like humor.
+> **"Code is like humor.
 When you have to explain it, it’s bad.” – Cory House